53 migrants dead, 54 injured in truck crash in south Mexico - NewsBreak

 The crash occurred on a highway leading toward the Chiapas state capital.
 Photos from the scene showed victims strewn across the pavement and inside the truck’s freight compartment.

-Video footage showed the dead and injured migrants jumbled into a pile inside the collapsed freight container, with some struggling to extract themselves from the weight of bodies piled atop them.Josh Duggar found guilty in child pornography trial
+Video footage showed the dead and injured migrants jumbled into a pile inside the collapsed freight container, with some struggling to extract themselves from the weight of bodies piled atop them.Local immigration organizations accuse ICE in Batavia of mishandling

 Later, rescue workers arranged the dead in rows of white sheets, side by side, on the asphalt.